Taíno Music Pioneer

 Affiliation: Kasibahagua Taíno Cultural Society

 R. Múkaro Borrero is the founder and artistic director of the Kasibahagua Taíno Cultural Society, established in 1994.
 Under the direction of R. Múkaro Borrero, Kasibahagua was the very first group entity in the Caribbean Diaspora to focus its mission solely on the revival of indigenous Taíno music, dance, song, and art.
-Representing Kasibahagua, group members have performed at such notable institutions as the American Museum of Natural History and the United Nations, among many others.
+Representing Kasibahagua, group members have performed at such notable institutions as the Smithsonian's National Museum of the American Indian, American Museum of Natural History, El Museo del Barrio, and the United Nations, among many others.

 Dance of the Mountain People: Indigenous Taino Music

 Still Available for a limited time!
 Dance of the Mountain People: Indigenous Taino Music, Anniversary Edition 2011.
 Composed, performed, and produced by Roberto Múkaro Borrero, Dance of the Mountain People was the first full length, traditional-style Taíno music album to be released anywhere in the world.
 Music from Dance of the Mountain People is featured in the video game "Arrival: Kasike."

 o CLICK HERE to purchase Dance of the Mountain People CD.